 There is room for everyone in Mexico for which we fight hard.

 I am a Mexican with popular roots.
-I am a Mexican who has travelled our country on many occasions, who never ceases to marvel at the great variety and human wealth of our country and who never ceases to notice shortcomings and pains.
+I am a Mexican who has traveled our country on many occasions, who never ceases to marvel at the great variety and human wealth of our country, and who never ceases to notice shortcomings and pains.

 The great claim of Mexico is a democracy.
 The country wants to exercise it fully.
 Mexico demands we will respond.

 As a Candidate for the Presidency of the Republic, I am ready too.